tylerneylon/math/book_notes/enumerative_combinatorics/enum_comb.md

 I no longer think this is what the author had in mind — but under that interpretation there arises the question: does $d(\pi) = d(\hat\pi)$?
 I would not expect this to be true, and it is indeed false.
-But curiously it is true for most of the small test cases I tried on it.
+But curiously it is true for most of the small test cases I tried it on.
 The smallest counterexample I could find is the pair

 $$\begin{array}{rcccl}